try-agaaain/LRRSSN/README.md

 If you use this method in your research, please cite:

-## Related Publication

-If you use this method in your research, please cite:

 ```bibtex
 @article{chen2024lrrssn,
   author={Chen, Yong and Chen, Maolin and He, Wei and Zeng, Jinshan and Huang, Min and Zheng, Yu-Bang},